Dmitrii-Khramtsov/CPP_Matrix/README.md

 | `S21Matrix(S21Matrix&& other)` | Move constructor. |
 | `~S21Matrix()` | Destructor. |

-And you also need to overload the following operators, partly corresponding to the operations above:
+And the following operators are overloaded, partially corresponding to the operations above:

 | Operator | Description | Exceptional situations |
 | ----------- | ----------- | ----------- |